Birds of Kenya

 LAKE NAKURU - LAKE BARINGO 2.5H (ROAD)

-Continue your safari with a drive north up the Rift Valley to Lake Baringo - a freshwater lake.
+Continue your safari with a drive north through the Great Rift Valley to Lake Baringo, one of Kenya’s few freshwater lakes, set in a striking and rugged landscape.

-African fish eagles and local specialties including lesser moorhens, giant kingfishers, Hemprich’s hornbills and brown-tailed rock chats are in abundance.
+Birdlife Highlights - African fish eagles are frequently seen, along with local specialties such as lesser moorhens, giant kingfishers, Hemprich’s hornbills, and brown-tailed rock chats, all of which thrive in this unique environment.

-Enjoy a boat ride and take in the beauty of this magnificent lake and its surroundings.
-Lake Baringo is a huge draw for anyone interested in East Africa’s stunning array of birdlife and it provides a wonderful ending to this special safari.
+On the Water - Enjoy a boat ride on the lake and take in the beauty of this remarkable setting.
+Lake Baringo is a highlight for anyone interested in East Africa’s rich birdlife and provides a wonderful and peaceful ending to this special safari.

 Activities Include